Selection of Filters for Photonic Crystal Spectrometer Using Domain-Aware Evolutionary Algorithms: Conclusion

 \section{Conclusion}

-This work investigated the Optimal Filter Selection problem as an instance of the Stochastic Combinatorial Optimization Problem (SCOP).
-We developed a simulator that mimics the gas retrieval process, including the introduction of artificial noise to the input signal.
-This noise ultimately translates to the output of the retrieved gas.
+This work investigated the Optimal Filter Selection (OFS) problem as an instance of the Stochastic Combinatorial Optimization Problem (SCOP).
+We developed a simulator that mimics the gas retrieval process, including the introduction of artificial noise to the input signal, \utwo{which translates to the output of the retrieved gas}.
 Our objective was to identify a set of filters that minimizes the expected error after gas retrieval.
 To achieve this, we proposed a formalization of OFS, which allowed us to define and analyze an objective function that aligns with our intuitive criteria for an optimal solution.
 Finally, various metaheuristics were employed to generate sets of filters with minimal expected error based on the defined objective function.

 We evaluated the performance of various metaheuristics applied to the OFS problem.
 Based on this analysis, we identified the leading algorithms.
 To further enhance their efficiency, we developed distance-driven extensions that leverage domain-specific information.
 This information is encoded as a metric on the search space of all possible OFS solutions.
 We analyzed and compared the effectiveness of two proposed metrics.
-Furthermore, to address the internal optimization problem within one of the algorithms, we proposed a novel heuristic for solving the inverse of the Linear Assignment Problem (LAP).
+Furthermore, to address the internal optimization problem within one of the algorithms, we proposed a novel heuristic\utwo{, called Distance‑Driven Assignment Evolutionary Algorithm (DDA‑EA),} for solving the inverse of the Linear Assignment Problem (LAP).
 We then compared the performance of the distance-driven algorithms against their original counterparts.
 The comparison was reinforced with statistical testing.
-This analysis revealed that the proposed algorithm UMDA-U-PLS-Dist with the $d_1$ metric stands out as the most efficient and robust solver among the considered approaches.
+This analysis revealed that the proposed first-of-its-kind algorithm UMDA-U-PLS-Dist with the $d_1$ metric stands out as the most efficient and robust solver among the considered approaches.
+The code and tools used to simulate trace gas measurement devices, apply optimization algorithms for filter selection, and perform the experiments described in this work can be accessed at \url{https://github.com/AntKirill/CompressSpecLIACS-Public}.